Complaint Process Against Licensed Contractors

 If mediation is unsuccessful, the CSR may refer the complaint to the appropriate settlement option.
 These options could include referral to a CSLB arbitration program, assignment to an enforcement representative for investigation, or referral to alternative civil or dispute resolution methods.
 CSLB will determine the appropriate option, based on the facts of the case.

 If the contractor's actions were not egregious and the contractor's history does not reflect a pattern of violations, the complaint may be closed with a warning letter to the contractor.
 A warning letter remains a matter of record and could support further action against the contractor if future violations occur.

-If the CSR determines that the complaint requires further investigation, it will be assigned to an Enforcement Representative (ER).
-The ER's investigation will determine if there is clear and convincing evidence to support a violation of the Contractors License Law.
+If the CSR determines that the complaint requires further investigation, it will be assigned to an enforcement representative (ER).
+The ER's investigation will determine if there is clear and convincing evidence to support a violation of Contractors State License Law.
 The investigation may include interviews with you, the contractor, other parties to the contract and any other parties who can furnish relevant information.